 Q. Is there a free AutoCAD program?

-AutoCAD is a CAD and drafting tool sold by Autodesk.
-This is the CAD tool that has been setting benchmarks for computer aided design software since way back in the 1980s.
+A. AutoCAD is a CAD and drafting software sold by Autodesk.
+It has been setting benchmarks for computer aided design software since way back in the 1980s.
 Naturally then, it’s not available for free if you wish to use it for commercial purposes.

 Q. Is FreeCAD any good?

 Moreover, this 3D crafter is open source in nature, allowing the community to develop extended functionalities for it using the Python programming language.
-If you ask us, FreeCAD is the most complete CAD tool among those that are available free of cost.
+If you ask us, FreeCAD is the most complete tool among those that are available at no charge.

-All its basic CAD functions are always displayed on the interface, while it also provides a detailed view of your designs from various dimensions.
+All its basic functions are always displayed on the interface, while it also provides a detailed view of your drawing from various dimensions.

-You can rest assured that you can start your 3D modeling journey with FreeCAD without any worries.
+You can rest assured that you can start your 3D dafting journey with FreeCAD without any worries.

 Q. What is the easiest CAD program to learn?